svitalis123/leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# LEADERBOARD

-> Description the project.
+> Leaderboard incorparates use of api to `get` the score and `post` the store of a player online

 ## Built With

-- Major languages
-- Frameworks
+- JS HTML CSS
-- Technologies used
+- REST API

 ## Live Demo (if available)